ibraheemosule/flybeth/apps/mobile/README.md

-# Mobile Travel Platform
+# FlyBeth Mobile App

-React Native mobile application for the Travel Platform monorepo, built with Expo.
+React Native mobile application for the FlyBeth monorepo, built with Expo.

 ## Features